datamachines/cuda_tensorflow_opencv/README.md

 - `make cudnn_tensorflow_opencv` will build all the `cudnn_tensorflow_opencv` container images
 - use a direct tag to build a specific version; for example `make cudnn_tensorflow_opencv-10.2_2.0_4.1.2`, will build the `datamachines/cudnn_tensorflow_opencv:10.2_2.0_4.1.2-20191210` container image.

+If you have a system available to run the `build_all`, sometimes OpenCV will fail, the following `bash` is useful to keep building: `while true; do make -i build_all ; sleep 200; done`.
+Just be ready to `Ctrl+c` it when done/ready (completion can be seen by the matching log files).

 ## Using the container images

 The use of the provided `runDocker.sh` script present in the source directory allows users to utilize the built image.
 Dy default, it will set up the X11 passthrough (for Linux and MacOS) and give the user a `/bin/bash` prompt within the running container, as well as mount the calling directory as `/dmc`.
 A user can test that X11 is functional by using a simple X command such as `xlogo` from the command line.